 The Law Center to Prevent Gun Violence (LCPGV), formerly the Legal Community Against Violence, was founded after a mass shooting at at San Francisco law firm in 1993 in which eight people were killed and six wounded before the shooter killed himself.
 The LCPGV website has been an excellent source of information on gun laws in the United States.
 The LCPGV has also been active in fostering what the organization refers to as "smart gun laws" and in opposing bad ones.

-Read more about the Law Center to Prevent Gun Violence, including its recent partnership with another organization
+Read more about the Law Center to Prevent Gun Violence, including our concerns about its recent partnership with Americans for Responsible Solutions, the organization founded by former Congresswoman Gabrielle Giffords and her husband, former astronaut Captain Mark Kelly.

 The Brady Campaign to Prevent Gun Violence